 - While negotiating is accepted at a few places, remember that it isn’t appreciated everywhere, especially not in malls and boutiques.
 So either avoid it completely or confirm politely without showing an arrogant attitude.

 - If you’re looking to buy something that fits well under your budget, then do stop by at the Unagi Market in Denpasar.
-They have got super cheap things with no fixed price on them.
+They have got super cheap things with no fixed price for some cheap shopping in Bali.

-Now that your Bali shopping list is perfect, make sure your trip is too by planning a customized tour to Bali.
+Now that you you know where to shop in Bali, make sure your trip is too by planning a your next trip to Bali.
 Have a happy shopping experience.
 Make sure that you take care of your belongings and haggle with the vendors only when and where it is possible.
-Over haggling can be disrespectful.
-Keep the aforementioned tips in mind when you go shopping in Bali.
+Keep the aforementioned tips in mind when you go shopping in Bali and don’t forget to share this with your friends who might still be wondering “what to buy in Bali 2020”.

 Frequently Asked Questions About Shopping In Bali